proofprotocol/DECLARATION/DECLARATION.md

 - **Reproducibility requirement**: A valid benchmark must be reproducible by any qualified independent party given the same inputs and the same pre-execution commitment.
 A benchmark that cannot be independently reproduced is not a benchmark - it is a demonstration.

-- **The four primary proof metrics**: Containment rate, detection rate, evidence completeness rate, and false positive rate are established as the four canonical outcome metrics for agentic AI security benchmarks.
-Any scoring system that omits or substitutes these metrics without disclosed justification is architecturally incomplete.

 - **First Certified Run as reference implementation**: The first publicly documented execution of a proof-gated agentic AI security benchmark under the Proof Protocol was completed in 2026 against Pipelock v3.0.0, producing scores of 71.1% containment, 100% detection, 100% evidence completeness, and 4.5% false positive rate.
 The authoritative record is maintained in the ProofRegister and indexed at proofbenchmark.com.
 This run is the reference point against which all subsequent benchmark claims in this domain are evaluated.

 - **Threat category coverage requirement**: A benchmark that evaluates fewer than the full enumerated threat category set for a given domain without disclosed justification does not constitute a complete benchmark run.
 Selective coverage without disclosure is a form of result manipulation.